grocid/polytool/README.md

 # Polytool
 Polytool is a python program designed to find weight-4 polynomial multiples of LFSR feedback polynomials.
-It is based on Algorithm 11 given here [here][http://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=4934002&fileOId=4934007].
+It is based on Algorithm 11 given in [1].
 Preferably, this program should be run with `pypy`.

 ### Usage